 Minimizes Pressure Ulcers

-This indicates the percent of residents who suffered from a pressure ulcer.
-Pressure ulcers are skin damage due to remaining in the same position for an excessive period of time.
+This indicates the percentage of patients that sustained a pressure ulcer.
+Pressure ulcers are damage to the skin due to remaining in one position for too long.

 Minimizes Serious Falls